TL;DR:

 Large: 11’+ Canopy

-Large canopies are necessary for expansive seating areas and sizeable tables.
+Larger canopies are necessary for large areas and larger size tables.
 However, if you have room, they're also luxurious in small and medium patio settings, as they offer an abundance of shade.

 Picking the right shape for your patio umbrella will help make the scene inviting and cohesive.
 It also directly impacts the shape of the shaded area in your space.
 As a general rule, the shape of your umbrella will typically mimic the shape of the space you're looking to shade.

-"A canopy's shade is most efficient when its shape matches the area it is shading," explained Ashley Newton.
+"A canopy's shade is most efficient when its shape matches the shading area," explained Ashley Newton.

 However, introducing the opposite shape can create visual balance if one already dominates a space.
-"For example, if you have a lot of rounded elements, an umbrella that has straight lines may help break that up," explained Megan Dufresne.
+"For example, if you have a lot of rounded elements, an umbrella with straight lines may help break that up," explained Megan Dufresne.
+If you know a square umbrella won't align perfectly with the architecture around it, you may prefer the look of an octagonal umbrella.

-The right canopy fabric for your umbrella should provide complete UV protection (from UV-A and UV-B rays) with the durability to withstand long, hot summers in direct sunlight.
-You'll also want a fabric that's water-, fade-, dirt-, mold-, mildew-, and weather-resistant.
+The right canopy fabric for your umbrella should provide complete UV protection (from UV-A and UV-B rays) and be durable enough to withstand long, hot summers in direct sunlight.
+You'll also want an umbrella fabric that's easy to clean and water-, fade-, dirt-, mold-, mildew-, and weather-resistant.

 The brands our experts recommend include: